 Insurance contracts are governed by the general principles of contract law, common law and the principle of good faith.
 There are no specific rules for the formation of an insurance contract beyond these general duties.
-There is no statutory definition of a contract of insurance under Irish law, and Irish legislation does not specify the essential legal elements of an insurance contract.
+There is no statutory definition of a contract of insurance under Irish law, and the legislation does not specify the essential legal elements of an insurance contract.
 As a result, the courts have considered it on a case-by-case basis.

-The common law definition of an insurance contract is of persuasive authority in Ireland (Prudential Assurance v.
-Inland Revenue [1904] 2 KB 658).
-The main characteristics of an insurance contract were set out in the leading Irish authority, International Commercial Bank plc v.
-Insurance Corporation of Ireland plc [1991] ILRM 726, and are as follows:
+The common law definition of an insurance contract is of persuasive authority.7 The main characteristics of an insurance contract were set out in the leading Irish authority, International Commercial Bank plc v.
+Insurance Corporation of Ireland plc,8 and are as follows:

-- a generally, the insured must have an insurable interest in the subject matter of the insurance policy; - b payment of a premium; - c the insurer undertakes to pay the insured party in the event of the happening of the insured risk; - d the risk must be clearly specified; - e the insurer will indemnify the insured against any actual loss (indemnification); and - f the principle of subrogation is applied, where appropriate.
+- a generally, the insured must have an insurable interest in the subject matter of the insurance policy; - b payment of a premium; - the insurer undertakes to pay the insured party in the event of the happening of the insured risk; - d the risk must be clearly specified; - e the insurer will indemnify the insured against any actual loss (indemnification); and - f the principle of subrogation is applied, where appropriate.
 This is generally not appropriate in relation to life assurance or personal injury policies.

-Under Irish law there is no difference between an insurance contract and a reinsurance contract.
+There is no difference between an insurance contract and a reinsurance contract.

-It should be noted in the context of consumer policies that the Consumer Insurance Contracts Bill 2017 proposes to reform the area of insurable interests.
+In the context of consumer policies, the 2017 Bill proposes to reform the area of insurable interests.
 Section 5 of that Bill provides that an insurer cannot reject an otherwise valid insurance contract on the basis that the insured does not or did not have an insurable interest.
 Where the contract of insurance is also a contract of indemnity, the insured must have an interest, however, it does not need to extend past a factual expectation of an economic benefit from preserving the subject matter or loss on its destruction damage or loss.
 In addition, an insurer may not refuse liability under a contract on the basis that the name of the person who may benefit is not specified in the policy.